 Group beamforming

 An initiator that is an AP or PCP may simultaneously train a group of responder STAs that have antenna pattern reciprocity.
-This is referred to as group beamforming and, if performed, takes place in the DTI of a beacon interval.
+This is referred to as group beamforming and, if performed, takes place in the BTI of a beacon interval.
 In group beamforming, the initiator trains its transmit antennas and sectors while a group of responders train their receive antennas and sectors.
 A DMG STA supports antenna pattern reciprocity if the value of the DMG Antenna Reciprocity field in the STA’s DMG Capabilities element is one.

 To perform group beamforming, an AP or PCP shall include TRN-R subfields within the TRN field of each PPDU containing a DMG Beacon frame transmitted in a BTI as specified in 10.38.4.
 The number of TRN-R subfields included in the PPDU should be based on the maximum number of receive sectors and antennas across all intended responders.
+If the number of TRN-R subfields exceeds the responder(s)’ receive sectors and antennas, the responder(s) may train selected receive sectors and antennas with the available TRN-R subfields in the beacon and continue to train the other receive sectors and antennas at the subsequent beacon(s) transmitted by the same transmit sector and with TRN-R subfields appended.
 Through reception of these training fields, responders can determine the initiator’s transmit antenna(s) and sector(s) which were received with the best quality and, given antenna pattern reciprocity, the responders can also determine their corresponding transmit antenna(s) and sector(s) with best quality.

 If the responder detects a change in the initiator’s best TX antenna and sector, the responder may inform the AP or PCP of the change by transmitting an unsolicited Information Response frame to the AP or PCP containing an EDMG Channel Measurement Feedback element with an updated list of antenna and sector pairs.